deepstreamIO/deepstream.io-website/content/blog/20190909-release-deepstream-4.2/index.md

 The first endpoint is mqtt!
 This allows us to support mqtt auth (using username and password), retain using records and QoS 1 using write acks.
 The only issue is since mqtt only supports one sort of concept (with flags distinguishing them) we bridge both events and records together.
 That means if you subscribe to 'weather/london', you'll get the update from both a client doing `event.emit('weather/london')` and `record.setData('weather/london')`.

-So for example, using the following nodeJS mqtt code:
+So for example, using the following nodeJS mqtt code we can get any mqtt device to be controlled by a browser client (not that this is totally useful!):

 ```js
 const mqtt = require('mqtt')